graphqlsydney/graphqlsydney/2020/04/202004-graphql-sydney.md

 # Don't leave your house

 ^
-Since we are not at a physical venue, I'm going to assume that you know your own abode better than I do with relation to location of bathrooms, emergency exits, and what you should do with food remains and glass bottles.
+Since we are not at a physical venue together, I'm going to assume that you know your own abode better than I do with relation to location of bathrooms, emergency exits, and what you should do with food remains and glass bottles.
 So the only housekeeping I think I've got is to tell you to stay tuned and don't leave your